 3. People donate money to the Foundation to Decrease World Suck.

-4. The ten charities that get the most votes (and are approved by the Foundation’s board of directors) split the money that the Foundation raised during the Project for Awesome.
+4. The charities that get the most votes (and are approved by the Foundation’s board of directors) split the money that the Foundation raised during the Project for Awesome.

 5. The charities do good work, and the world sucks a little less.

 The goal of the Project for Awesome is to raise money for charities while promoting awareness of charities.
 There are a lot of lesser-known charities that do great things and could really use donations.
 The Project for Awesome and the Foundation to Decrease World Suck are run by volunteers, so there are very few overhead costs.
 Almost all of the money raised goes to the charities.
+I’m going to be donating this year, and I hope you’ll consider donating, too.